 The local effort percentage is each library’s local effort (total expenditures from the last annual report minus State Aid and the cost of raising money) divided by the total local effort of all the libraries in the county.

-Every year, total amount of State Aid is determined by the State’s budget.
+Every year, the total amount of State Aid is determined by the State’s budget.
 There are several categories of State Aid including: Quality Libraries Aid (per capita), Incentive for Excellence Aid (based on expenditures per capita), County Coordination Aid, the Equalization Aid, and the Equal Distribution Grant.
 These funds are combined into one amount for each county with 90% of payments being sent to each library during the first quarter of the year.
 The remaining 10% is sent to the libraries during the 2nd or 3rd quarter of the year.
 The System’s percentage is deducted prior to distribution to the libraries, except for the County Coordination Aid, the Equalization Aid, and the Equal Distribution Grant.

 The Equalization Aid is based on low personal income per capita, low market value of real estate, or high unemployment.
 This amount is divided equally between the libraries.